SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 `traj.f_get('groubA.groupB.paramC', backwards_search=True)` (`backwards_search` is `True` by default)
 you can make *pypet* search the tree bottom up.
 Thus, *pypet* won't look for *groupA* first and than start looking for *grougB* from there and finally search for *paramC*.
-But since it keeps internal indices it will directly locate all entries within the tree named *paramC* and climb up the tree back to the start node and check if it passes by *groupB* and *groupA* on the way to the top.
+But since it keeps internal indices and links to all it's nodes it will directly locate all entries within the tree named *paramC* and climb up the tree back to the start node and check if it passes by *groupB* and *groupA* on the way to the top.
 Thus, the search complexity is
 :math:`O(kd)` with :math:`k` the number of occurrences of nodes named *paramC* and